MMStar-Benchmark/MMStar/README.md

   <img src="resources/mmstar.png" :height="400px" width="400px">
 </p>

-## 🏆 Leaderboard

-🎯 The [Leaderboard]() for MMStar is continuously being updated, welcoming the contribution of your LVLMs!

 ## 🤖 Evaluation

 You can evaluate any LLMs and LVLMs on our MMStar following with the [evaluation guidelines](https://github.com/MMStar-Benchmark/MMStar/tree/main/eval).

+## 🏆 Leaderboard

+🎯 The [Leaderboard](https://mmstar-benchmark.github.io/#Leaderboard) for MMStar is continuously being updated, welcoming the contribution of your LVLMs!

+Please note that to thoroughly evaluate your own LVLM, you are required to provide us with three result files in xlsx format.
+These should include the results of your LVLM with visual input, the results of your LVLM without visual input, and the results of your original LLM base without visual input.
+We have provided a submission format in the `submits` folder.
+After completing the aforementioned steps, please contact us via chlin@mail.ustc.edu.cn to submit your results and to update the leaderboard.

 ## 📧 Contact